Statuses in Latin with translation. Quotes in Latin with translation

 Natura non nisi parendo vincitur.

-"Nature is conquered only by obeying it."
+“Nature can only be conquered by obeying it.”

 Omne ignotum pro magnifico.

-"Everything unknown seems grand."
+“Everything unknown seems grandiose.”

 Benefacta male locata malefacta arbitror.

-“Blessings rendered to the unworthy, I consider atrocities.”
+“Benefits shown to the unworthy, I consider atrocities.”

 Amor, ut lacrima, ab oculo oritur, in cor cadit.